FatemaZahra/git_-_github/README.md

 **push:** Update remote refs along with associated objects

- ## Commands used when working on exsiting repositories
+ ## Commands used when working on existing repositories

  **pull:** Fetch from and integrate with another repository or a local branch